Grayscale (band): 2017–2018: Adornment

-Nella Vita (2019–2020)
+2019–2020: Nella Vita

 On March 17, 2019, Grayscale announced via their Twitter account that they had parted ways with drummer Nick Veno, citing "creative differences."
 Veno later released a statement on his own account providing his view of the situation, which differed from the band's previous statement.
 The band clarified that Veno would finish out playing the band's remaining tour dates with them and that more details on his departure would be released the following day.
 It turned out to later be a prank toward the release of a new music video for the song "If I Ever See You Again" and that Veno would not be leaving the band.

 On May 16, 2019, the band released a music video for their first single since Adornment, "Painkiller Weather".
 On June 24, 2019, the band on their social media teased what would be their second single off of Nella Vita, in the form of "In Violet" through PopCrush.
 They released the song and video on July 1.
 The band's second album Nella Vita was also announced on July 1 with a September 6, 2019 release date.
 Nick Ventimiglia drew inspiration from artists like Bruno Mars, Michael Jackson, and Prince for the record, while Andrew Kyne was influenced by Motown and Jon Bellion.

 Their next singles "Old Friends" and "Baby Blue" were released on August 9 and August 23, respectively.
 A video for "Baby Blue" premiered on August 27 through RockSound.
 A music video for Young was released in October 2019.
 Loudwire named the album one of the 50 best rock efforts of 2019.

 In promotion for their second album, Grayscale set out on their 1st ever headlining tour, The Nella Vita Tour, across the United States along with the likes of pop punk bands Belmont (band), Bearings and Rich People.
 The tour spanned from September 3 in Asbury Park, New Jersey to October 5 in Philadelphia, PA.

 In November 2019, the band announced that they were going on a second tour around the United States in 2020.
 The Nella Vita Tour Part 2 goes from January 24 in Wilmington, DE to February 27 in Lancaster, PA.
 The tour package included Chicago based punk band Lurk, English pop punk band WSTR and Michigan based pop punk band Hot Mulligan.

-In January 2020, Grayscale announced that they will headline some shows in the UK and Europe, and also open some shows for Four Year Strong.
+In January 2020, Grayscale announced that they will headline some shows in Europe, and also open some shows for Four Year Strong.